 Here are my answer to all of these lame excuses:

 It only takes 10 min a day to elevate your heart rate and start achieving health benefits.
-I don’t care who you are, you can spare 10 min in the morning.
+I don’t care who you are, I don’t care if you can’t afford expensive GHRP2 supplements, you CAN spare 10 min in the morning.
 So consider this

 a cop-out excuse….you can make time.